naveenrs123/ReferencesPlus/backend-server/guide.md

 There is a function_parser library that is copied locally with a few modifications from the original.
 These changes were done to make the library work with javascript_code correctly and fix some bugs.
 Unfortunately, it does not appear to be functional. **Use at your own risk!**

-Locally, the version of Python used is `3.9.7`.
+Locally, the version of Python used is `3.9.7`, installed through Anaconda.
+You can install Anaconda [here](https://www.anaconda.com/products/distribution).
+Alternatively, you should be able to directly install Python.

 ### **Environment Variables**
 Several environment variables are used by the backend server.
 These are: